 Mockingbird initially appears in "Hulk vs the World" as S.H.I.E.L.D. agent Bobbi Morse, who works under Hawkeye and Black Widow's command, piloting the jet they were using to capture the Hulk.
-She next appears in "Widow's Sting" taking the code-name Mockingbird and dons a costume, becoming a real super-hero.
+She next appears in "Widow's Sting," taking the code name Mockingbird, donning a costume, and becoming a real superhero.
 She helps the Avengers fight against Hydra capture Black Widow whilst flirting with Avenger Hawkeye.
-Since her last appearance she has worked her way up in SHIELD as she was sent to keep an eye on the team by SHIELD higher ups.
-Madame Hydra and Baron Von Struker .
+Since her last appearance she has worked her way up in S.H.I.E.L.D. as she was sent to keep an eye on the team by S.H.I.E.L.D. higher ups, Madame Hydra and Baron Von Struker.
 She frees herself and helps defeat and capture Grim Reaper and Madame Hydra.

-Mockingbird is highly featured in the first half of the second season on the show, in the Secret Invasion arc.
-After disappeared, Nick Fury re emerges with a secret group of Heroes consisting of Mockingbird, Black Widow and Quake.
-In the espisode "Who Do You Trust?", Nick Fury and Bobbi inform Maria Hill - the new head of S.H.I.E.L.D. - about the possible invasion of the skrulls.
-He also informs Iron Man, an after falling into paranoia, the Avengers dissasemble.
-At the end of the episode it was revealed that Mockingbird was actually the Skrull Queen Veranke, who started posing as Bobbi after the events of "Widow's Sting", and she was orchestrating the events that leads to the Avengers dissolution (She even has a mole within the group - A skrull posing as Captain America).
+Mockingbird is highly featured in the first half of the second season in the Secret Invasion arc.
+After he disappeared, Nick Fury reemerges with a secret group of Heroes consisting of Mockingbird, Black Widow and Quake.
+In the episode "Who Do You Trust?", Nick Fury and Bobbi inform Maria Hill—the new head of S.H.I.E.L.D.—about the possible invasion of the Skrulls.
+They also inform Iron Man, and after falling into paranoia, the Avengers disassemble.
+At the end of the episode, it was revealed that Mockingbird was actually the Skrull Queen Veranke, who started posing as Bobbi after the events of "Widow's Sting", and she was orchestrating the events that led to the Avengers dissolution.
+(She even had a mole within the group—a Skrull posing as Captain America.)

-In the episode "Prisoner of War", the real Captain America, captive in space on a Skrull ship, managed to escape, freeing some other prisioners ( Madame Hydra, Invisible Woman, Clay Quartermain, Scientist Supreme and Bobbi herself).
+In the episode "Prisoner of War," the real Captain America, captive in space on a Skrull ship, manages to escape, freeing some other prisoners (Madame Hydra, Invisible Woman, Clay Quartermain, Scientist Supreme and Bobbi).
 All of them fight against the Skrulls and traveled back to earth.
-During the episode "Secret Invasion", the ship arrived just in time for the final confrontation, in which Mockingbird fights alongside the Avengers against the Skrulls.
-This is the last appearence of Bobbi in the Serie.
+During the episode "Secret Invasion," the ship arrived just in time for the final confrontation, in which Mockingbird fights alongside the Avengers against the Skrulls.
+This is the last appearence of Bobbi in the series.
 She is voiced by Elizabeth Daily.